 Think up instead of out

 When you’re limited on space, consider vertical space.
-I’m not a fan of too much towering furniture, but this is the tallast piece we have our living room, and it gave us much more flexibility.
-Plus it has the advantage of allowing me to store items that I don’t want Eve to access, such as the large containers of paint and glue.
+I’m not a fan of too much towering furniture, but this is the tallest piece we have our living room, and it gave us much more flexibility.
+Plus it has the advantage of allowing me to store items that I don’t want my daughters to access, such as the large containers of paint and glue.

 Channel your own creative thinking

 I used what I had to work with our space and kept my eyes open for things that would work with the space.
 For a special touch, I lined each shelf with pretty contact paper to make it a little more interesting visually.

 Repurpose what you already have

 Take a look around your home to see what you already have that you can utilize.
 Sure, matching storage containers look really cute, but if you already have a few unused one, save the money and use those.
 Your kids won’t care if you have a perfectly coordinated storage system.